 infographic lists some of the good guys.

 To be on the safe side, don't put pesticides on your plants.
-I find knocking the evil insects and caterpillars into a cup of soapy water
+I find knocking the bad guys into a cup of soapy water

 very effective.
-But don't drop them into your coffee cup because you might accidentally take a sip, speaking from
+But if you're absent minded, don't drop them into your coffee cup, speaking from